OpenRG/WB-India/README.md

 In addition, you will also want to download the [Skim](http://skim-app.sourceforge.net) PDF viewer to aid in displaying PDF files compiled from TeX with Atom.

-### 2.2 Sublime Text 3
+### 2.2.
+Sublime Text 3

 [Sublime Text 3](https://www.sublimetext.com) is the most widely used and versatile private software text editor.
 It has tremendous flexibility, as well as the polish of a piece of professional software.
-Sublime Text 3 will cost $70 for a license, although you can use a trial version indefinitely without charge while only having to suffer through frequent reminders to buy the full version.
+Sublime Text 3 will cost $80 for a license, although you can use a trial version indefinitely without charge while only having to suffer through frequent reminders to buy the full version.

-### 2.3 Vim
+### 2.3.
+Vim

 [Vim](http://www.vim.org) is free and very powerful.
-Vim is the hard core developer's text editor of choice.
+Vim is the hard-core developer's text editor of choice.
 The learning curve for using vim is a little steeper than that of Atom and Sublime Text 3, but it also has some advantages for efficient programming.
 Vim has navigation that does not use a mouse or trackpad.
 Eventually, your fingers never leave your keyboard.
-Further, most terminals have Vim built in so you can use Vim to edit scripts and modules on the fly with your terminal session.
+Further, most terminals have Vim built in so you can more easily use Vim to edit scripts and modules on the fly with your terminal session.

 ## 3. PEP 8, docstring commenting, and module structure